Staff

 Human Resources Manager

-Edward Carpenter manages Human Resources in the Business Affairs Division.
+Edward Carpenter manages Human Resources.
 Edward received a BComm from Toronto Metropolitan University and Adv Diploma from George Brown College.
 He holds a PCP certification from the National Payroll Institute and a Labour Relations certification from the HRPA.
 He has worked in the HR Industry since 2010, with 10+ years of diverse and progressive experience within archaeology, healthcare, academics, marketing, manufacturing, and consulting services environments.

 Sara Cherubin

-Sara Cherubin manages Indigenous archaeology in the Mitigation Division.
+Sara Cherubin manages the Site Mitigation Practice Area.
 Sara earned her BSc (Hon) in archaeological science and biological anthropology from University of Toronto and her MSc in human osteology and funerary archaeology from The University of Sheffield, UK.
 She holds a Professional archaeological license from the province of Ontario.
 She has over 20 years of experience in Indigenous and Euro-Canadian archaeology having completed and/or directed single, multi-phased assessments and mitigative excavations throughout Ontario and in ten different States in the U.S.A..

 Caitlin Coleman

-Caitlin Coleman manages both the Laboratory Department within the Operations Division, and Communications within the Business Affairs Divisions.
+Caitlin Coleman manages both the Laboratory Department within Operations and Corporate Communications.
 Caitlin earned her BA (Hon) in anthropology and history from McGill University and her Master’s degree in museum studies (MMSt) from the University of Toronto.
 As Laboratory Manager, she curates collections as they move through the stages of archaeological analysis and report writing.
 As Communications Manager she coordinates the firm’s digital platform and social media presence, and coordinates ASI’s content marketing (print, social and digital).
 She also manages internal and external communications and public affairs for the company’s projects, excavations, publications, lectures and events.

 Jonas Fernandez